sarvya521/auto-complete-service/docs/configuration.md

 ```

 ### Log4j2

-Refer log4j2.yml.
+For Configuration - Refer `log4j2.yml`.

 Below are the required dependencies

 ```sh
 <dependency>